HL7/US-Core-STU3/pages/_includes/us-core-immunization-intro.md

 The following are example usage scenarios for the US Core-Core Immunization
 profile:

--   Record or query for immunizations belonging to a Patient
+-   Query for immunizations belonging to a Patient
--   Query for all patients who have had a specific vaccine administered
+-   Record immunizations belonging to a Patient

 ##### Mandatory Data Elements and Terminology